-These natural fragrances using ingredients from around the house will warm up your home with cozy autumn scents like pumpkin, cinnamon, and apple.
+These natural fragrance ideas use ingredients from around the house to warm up your home with cozy autumn scents like pumpkin, cinnamon, and apple.

-For a simple scented blend that you can reuse, try stovetop potpourri.
-This one has apples, oranges, and cinnamon sticks, but you can also add other spices like cloves, vanilla extract, or star anise.
+For a simple scented blend that lasts for hours, try stovetop potpourri.
+A classic fall simmer pot includes apples, oranges, and cinnamon sticks, but you can also add other spices like cloves, vanilla extract, or star anise.
 If you'd rather eat the fruits, using strips of the peels works just as well as whole cut slices.
-Bring ingredients to a boil in a pot or slow cooker, then simmer or set to low for several hours to release the scent.
+Bring ingredients to a boil in a pot or slow cooker ($17, Target), then simmer or set to low for several hours to release the scent.
 You might need to add extra water periodically as it evaporates.
 Keep an eye on it to ensure it doesn't burn.
-Potpourri makes an easy holiday present, too—just combine the ingredients in an airtight jar with water and refrigerate until you're ready to gift.
+Potpourri makes an easy DIY holiday gift, too.
+Just combine the ingredients in an airtight jar with water and refrigerate until you're ready to gift.

 Pinecones are a hallmark of seasonal decor, but there's no need to buy them if you're lucky enough to have evergreens in your area.
-To give them a warm cinnamon scent, bake pinecones in the oven to clean and dry them out before infusing them with cinnamon by spritzing them with a mixture of cinnamon essential oil and water.
-When the pinecones are sufficiently scented, display them in a bowl or glass vase, or string them on a garland across your mantel for a warm, subtle scent.
+To give them a warm cinnamon scent, bake pinecones in the oven to clean and dry them out.
+Infuse them with cinnamon by spritzing them with a mixture of cinnamon essential oil and water.
+When the pinecones are sufficiently scented, display them in a bowl or glass vase, or string them on a garland across your mantel for a subtle spicy scent.

-Use a fall-friendly DIY linen spray to freshen up folded towels and bedding.
+Use an autumn-inspired DIY linen spray to freshen up folded towels and bedding.
 Just mix 1/2 cup water and 1/2 cup inexpensive vodka (yes, vodka!) in a clean spray bottle and swirl with essential oils.
 Choose 3-4 oils and add 10 drops of each.
 Have fun experimenting with different combinations to find your favorite!
-Here are some ideas:
+Here are some ideas for fall essential oils:

 - Sweet orange (or wild orange)

-If you own an aromatherapy diffuser, a fall-themed recipe is a must.
-We’re loving these blogger blends that incorporate classic autumnal scents.
-They’ll fill your home with the relaxing smells of the season for hours on end, no candles required.
+If you own an aromatherapy diffuser ($22, Target), try a fall-themed recipe this season.
+Create your own essential oil blend that incorporates classic autumnal scents to fill your home with the relaxing smells of the season for hours on end, no candles required.
 Replicate fall favorites like pumpkin pie and chai tea with these blends: